Ramesh Kshitij

-Ramesh Kshitij (रमेश क्षितिज; born on 25 April 1969); Salyan, Western Nepal) is a versatile poet, lyricist and a writer.
-He is best known for the poetry, he has also written stories and songs.
+Ramesh Kshitij (रमेश क्षितिज; born on 25 April 1969) is a Nepali poet, lyricist and a writer.
+He is best known for the poetry, and has also written stories and songs.

 Early life

-Ramesh Kshitij spent his childhood at Mirauli, Hekuli of Dang and received his early education from Sidda Janata Secondary School, Shri Gaon at Dang, Western Nepal.
-He started his higher education from Nepal Law Campus, Kathmandu and completed his LLM (Master of Laws) from Tribhuvan University.
+Ramesh Kshitij spent his childhood at Mirauli, Hekuli of Dang and received his early education from Sidda Janata Secondary School at Shri Gaon.
+He started his higher education from Nepal Law Campus, Kathmandu and completed his Master of Laws from Tribhuvan University.
 He then joined the civil service, Government of Nepal in the year 1999 (BS 2056).
 He has worked in various districts Dang, Rolpa and Dhading as a Local Development Officer of the Government of Nepal.

 Writings and publications

 He started writing poems at an early age.
-He wrote poems while he studied at class IV and a play at class VI.
+He wrote poems while he studied at 4th grade and a play at fifth.
 His poems have been published in different newspapers and literary magazines.
 His first volume of poems "Arko Sanjh Parkhera Saanjhma" was published in 2000 (BS 2057) with a preface by the famous poet Tulsi Diwas.